-They probably didn’t think that their words were eating away at my self-esteem until I felt so bad, so unworthy, so unwanted that as a release I had to hurt myself.
+They probably didn’t think that their words were eating away at my self-esteem until I felt so bad, so unworthy, so unwanted, that as a release I had to hurt myself.

-Self-harm is not about trying to kill one’s self.
+Self-harm is not about trying to kill oneself.
 It is also not a cry for attention.
 Most self-harmers hide what they are doing.

-However, for me at least, it was a way to release that pain, that anger and that hurt.
+However, for me at least, it was a way to release that pain, that anger, and that hurt.

-The burning feeling of the razor slashing the arms and then my legs was over in a few seconds because I was slashing away so angrily that the physical pain was gone.
+The burning feeling of the razor slashing my arms and then my legs was over in a few seconds because I was slashing away so angrily that the physical pain was gone.

 Why do teens go for self-harm?

 However, many people can’t understand the concept of self-harm.
 Some think it is a cry for help.
-It isn’t.
+But it is not.

-It is a coping mechanism teenagers go for because with raging hormones, it is hard to cope when bad things happen in life.
+It is a coping mechanism teenagers go for because, with raging hormones, it is hard to cope when bad things happen in life.

 Self-harm is not just cutting yourself either.
 It can be in any form to physically harm the body.

-I just wanted some way to cope with the emotional pain I was experiencing and from the ages of 13-19 years old, I self-harmed to cope with any major pain that happened in my life.
+I just wanted some way to cope with the emotional pain I was experiencing, and from the ages of 13-19, I self-harmed to cope with any major pain that happened in my life.

 Eventually I got help when my mother found out about that one day; she saw something I had written to a friend.
 It was left on my desk.
-I never intended her to see it.
+I never intended for her to see it.

 She felt she had let me down.
 It wasn’t that at all.
 My family hadn’t let me down.

 It is important to note that parents (unless they are the reason for the teen’s self-destruction) are not to blame for not knowing it is happening.

-The only solution is counseling to understand the cause and to try and find ways of coping other than harming yourself.
+The only solution is counseling to understand the cause and to try and find other ways of coping than harming yourself.

 If you are a parent or a concerned sibling or friend, you can help by:

--Notice when they seem upset, withdrawn or irritable
+-Notice when they seem upset, withdrawn, or irritable.

--Notice if they refuse to wear short sleeves or change into sportswear
+-Notice if they refuse to wear short sleeves or change into sportswear.

--Encourage them to talk about what’s upsetting them
+-Encourage them to talk about what’s upsetting them.

--Be non-judgemental, understanding and tolerant
+-Be non-judgemental, understanding and tolerant.

--Listen to and try to accept the idea of self harm as helpful
+-Listen to and try to accept the idea of self harm as helpful.

--Try not to tell them to stop – this is likely to make them panic
+-Try not to tell them to stop – this is likely to make them panic.

--Offer practical help with taking care of wounds
+-Offer practical help with taking care of wounds.

-It is common and you are not alone.
+It is common, and you are not alone.
 Help is around the corner.
 You just need to reach out.

 You can seek help from our counselors at AboutIslam: